mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 - "Am I correct in understanding that you mean...?"
 - "Can you give me an example?"

-There's an old chinese proverb that goes like this:
+There's an old Chinese proverb that goes like this:

 > He who asks a question is a fool for five minutes; he who does not ask a question remains a fool forever.